-The other significant collaboration is with J.J.
-Zhang in Beijing, China.
-He is material scientist providing us with silicon germanium nanowire samples.
+The other significant collaboration is with Prof. J.J.
+Zhang who is working in the Chinese Academy of Science, in the Institute of Physics in Beijing, China.
+He is a material scientist providing us with the very high quality Ge hut wires which very few groups around the world can grow.

+Here you should include a work table, what will you do when

 Contingency plan:

-In case it will be found out that the gate reflectometry technique does not work we are going to try to use a charge sensor ohmic reflectometry. (maybe put some reasons why gate reflectometry should not work, but I don’t know what those can be) For that reason a charge sensor proximate to the double quantum dot should be added to the nanofabrication process of our samples, similar to the approach used in [8], but replacing electrons with holes in our case.
-For the charge sensor a single hole transistor would be used in a form of a single quantum dot very close to the initial double quantum dot, thus capacitively coupled to it.
-Whenever charge configuration changes in the DQD, impedance of the charge sensor will change and thus reflected signal amplitude.
-For the reflectometry on the single quantum dot, look the relfecotmetry principle description in the reflectometry explanation at the end of the “State of the art chapter”.
+In case it turns out that the gate reflectometry technique is not sensitive/fast enough we are going to use ohmic reflectometry.
+For that reason a charge sensor proximate to the double quantum dot should be added during the nanofabrication process of the samples.
+Charge sensing has been recently demonstrated in our group for hut wires [cite Lada like Vukusic et al., unpublished data) For the charge sensor a single QD located very closely and capacitively coupled to the DQD is going to be used.
+Whenever the charge configuration will change in the DQD, the impedance of the charge sensor will change and thus the reflected signal amplitude.